GA-CyberWorkforceAcademy/GTA-Labs/packet-introspection.md

 Click the Map button.
 Wireshark will launch a map view in your browser with the known IP addresses plotted as points on the map.
 Click on any of the plot point to find more information about the IP address.

-- Q2 (15 pts): How much aggregate traffic went to/from Milpitas, CA?
+- Q2 (15 pts): How much aggregate traffic went to/from Santa Clara, CA?

 *Clean-up: Close the browser tab/window when you are finished.
 Close the Wireshark Endpoints window